raynimmo/Flux-Slider/README.md

 # Flux Slider

+This fork is intended to work out some of the issues that are stopping this script from outputting responsive images that can resize with the device width.

 Flux slider is a CSS3 animation based image transition framework, inspired in part by the fantastic [Nivo Slider](nivo.dev7studios.com) jQuery plugin.

 Instead of the traditional Javascript timer based animations used by jQuery, Flux utilises the newer, more powerful CSS3 animation technology.
 Its in a fairly early/rough state at the moment but testing on the iPhone/iPad does appear to produce much smoother animations.
 Desktop performance (as with Nivo) is very smooth but the use of CSS3 enables us to produce some new effects that Nivo can’t, e.g. rotations.